reizio/reiz.io/paper/source/content.md

 # State of the field

 Popular source code search engines (e.g Github Code Search
-\[@githubcodesearch\]) uses full-text search where the code is behaved not much different than a regular textual document.
+\[@githubcodesearch\]) use full-text search where the code is treated no differently than a regular textual document.
 Even though this approach works for some basic queries, structurally it can't go further than matching token sequences.
 This often causes seeing irrelevant search results on complex queries, or even not being able to express the search itself in a purely textual form.
-In the past, there has been some work done regarding making queries more expressive through regular expressions (one example might codesearch.debian.net \[@debiancodesearch\]), and even annotating the result set with some semantical and structural knowledge (via finding and resolving API names \[@BAJRACHARYA2014241\]).
-There also have been various tools
+In the past, there has been some work done regarding making queries more expressive through regular expressions (one example might codesearch.debian.net \[@debiancodesearch\]), and even annotating the result set with some semantic and structural knowledge (via finding and resolving API names \[@BAJRACHARYA2014241\]).
+There also have been various tools \[@fast\],
-\[@fast\], \[@astsearch\] to search AST patterns within source code, but with a limited query format and in a file-by-file basis (no index database) which is making them quite hard to work with in order to examine a large dataset of source code.
+\[@astsearch\] to search AST patterns within source code, but with a limited query format and in a file-by-file basis (no index database) which makes them quite hard to work with in order to examine a large dataset of source code.

 # Method